6 inch (150mm) Solid fuel / Multi fuel Flexible Chimney Liner, used to line an existing brick or masonry stack.

-- Suitable for burning the following fuels: seasoned dried wood, gas, oil, coke, peat and smokeless fuels.
+- Suitable for burning the following fuels: dried seasoned wood, household coal, gas, oil, coke, peat and the occasional use of smokeless fuels.

 Priced per metre.
 Various lengths are available.